tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Optimized the server overload strategy.
 - Optimized heartbeat to reduce unnecessary outbound packets.
 - Added the "pin chat to top" feature to TUIKit.
-- TUIKit: nickname and personal signature can be changed, and the nickname is displayed on profile page.
+- TUIKit: nickname and personal signature can be changed, and the nickname is displayed on the profile page.
 - TUIKit: fixed the issue where emojis sent by iOS devices failed to be displayed on Android devices.
 - TUIKit: fixed the unread message red dot issue.
-- TUIKit: fixed the issue where a message appeared stating that UIs were abnormal after the plus sign was tapped on Meitu M8 mobiles phones.
+- TUIKit: fixed the issue where a message appeared stating that UIs were abnormal after the plus sign was tapped on Meitu M8 mobile phones.
 - TUIKit: fixed the issue where profile photos were scaled down after being set and did not fill the entire UI.
 - TUIKit: fixed the login and auto login logic.
 - TUIKit: fixed the ANR issue when the input content exceeds the maximum limit.